“and I said to my body, softly ‘I want to be your friend.’ it took a long breath and replied

 I am deeply shaped by my lived experience as a Jewish and Queer woman who is neurodivergent (or neuro-magical, as one of my clients calls it),, and by a desire to share in the journey into our inner landscapes and embodied wisdom through movement, nature-based practices, writing, and therapy.
 From the place of coming into my fullness, I show up as a facilitator and guide, where we move through holding patterns to claim the fullest expression of ourselves within our lived experience

 I specialize in trauma-informed, body-based approaches to therapy, which is to say mental heath is also nervous system health.
-I’ve also developed programs in yoga and social-emotional learning (SEL) with schools alongside working as a somatic practitioner and therapist.

 As I moved through life, I found myself yearning for a deeper experience of embodiment, and I knew there were parts of myself I wasn’t accessing through more conventional talk therapy, so I sought out a somatic practitioner.
 Somatic (body-based) therapy has become the modality in which I feel most at home as both client and practitioner — allowing me to be more fully with the discomfort, the uncertainty, the pain and the joy of my experience in my own body and in this life.